159949IvanValdez/ch-re-Itzelrosales/SRS - English/Learning Types Classifier.md

   ## References
   ## Overview

-  The SRS document for the TLC project is divided into the following sections:
+  The SRS document for the LTC project is divided into the following sections:

   • The introduction section that focuses on the explanation, objectives and description of the document.